Linkedin social media marketing for beginners (2023)

 10. Respond to all @ mentions of your company

 The final tip for how to increase engagement on LinkedIn company page we recommend is responding to all @ mentions of your company.
 Depending on how active your page is with comments, you do not necessarily need to respond to every single comment.

 However, if someone directly @ mentions you, then you should reply.
 This demonstrates that you care about your audience and value them enough to warrant a response.
 These are some of the top ways to succeed on LinkedIn but they are not the only ones.

 In fact, there are several things small businesses should be doing on LinkedIn but aren’t.
 Brushing up on them and applying them to your success strategy on the platform will give you an edge over your competitors.
 There is also a neat marketing trick that LinkedIn pros are using that you could greatly benefit from.

 When it comes to marketing, there are 2 main ways to hack your way to success.
 You can A/B test, tweak, test and re-test, until you figure out what works, or you can check out how the Pros are doing it, and start off all your testing and tweaking at a major competitive advantage.
 To get a better understanding about the crazy growth of LinkedIn as a social channel.

 How to analyze your Linkedin marketing performance

 Being able to measure your efforts is essential in any kind of marketing campaign.
-The reason why you are using LinkedIn is because you want to be able to engage a large audience.
+The reason why you are using LinkedIn is that you want to be able to engage a large audience.